Laura Fuentes

 This post may contain affiliate links.
 Read our disclosure policy here.

-Everything you need to know about making gluten-free chicken gumbo, including how to thicken and add flavor to the gumbo roux.
+Everything you need to know about making gluten-free chicken gumbo, including a recipe video and how to thicken and add flavor to the gumbo roux.

-Learn how to make hearty gluten-free chicken gumbo that tastes as good as the original without sacrificing the classic flavors of New Orleans.
+This hearty gluten-free chicken gumbo tastes as good as the original without sacrificing the classic flavors of New Orleans.

 Is Gumbo Normally Gluten-Free?